-What the Tool Does
+What the Tool Does — And It's Incredible

-What It Doesn't Do by Default
+What It Doesn't Do — By Default

 Your AI agent won't, by default: